DVaughan/DVaughan.github.io/_posts/2019-06-24-Quantum-Computation-Primer-Part-1.md

 When a qubit is in a superposition, its value is undetermined until it's measured.
 In fact, a qubit is said to be simultaneously 0 and 1 until then.
 It's both!

-This is such an unusual phenomenon it has driven physicists bananas.
+This is such an unusual phenomenon, physicists have been unable to explain it using classical physics.
 Yet, it has been widely observed experimentally.
 Remember the old double slit experiment?
 A photon seemingly goes everywhere, interfering with itself, before landing on a spot.
 So to does our qubit exist in all observable states until it is measured.

 While there the probability of any observable state is essentially random, you can, fortunately, modify the probabilities of the observable states.
 When you do this, you place the qubit into a superposition.